a-memme/snapchat_correlation_analysis/README.md

 - Subcribers added
     - Moderate linear relationship with viewership (R2 = ~0.80) - best modelled by a RLM to account for outliers.
 - Shares
-    - Asymptotic relationship with viewership, best modelled by the Michaleis-Menten equation, or GAM (0.78-0.79 correlation predicted y to actual y)
+    - Asymptotic relationship with viewership, best modelled by the Michaleis-Menten equation or GAM (0.78-0.79 correlation predicted y to actual y)
         - ** this relationship is only valid when assessing overall data, and not banger episodes specifically
     - Indicates a threshold value where the increase of shares becomes less relevant to the increase of unique viewers
         - i.e as the number of shares increase, the rate of UV increase slows.
     - Outlier influence
-        - asymptotic relationship is still quite apparent even with the removal of substantial outliers.
+        - asymptotic relationship & Michaelis-Menten model is still valid with removal of the most extreme outliers.
-        - *(see Outlier influence section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder)*
+            - *(See Outlier influence section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder)*
 - Screenshots
-    - Linear relationship with viewership when looking at data individual to each unique channel
+    - Linear relationship with viewership when assessing individual channel data
-        - apparent under all channels except for 1 (channel_2d)
+        - strong linear correlations in all individual channels except for 1 (channel_2d)
     - The strength and rate of this relationship is unique to each channel, indicating a potential profile pertaining to each channel where screenshots interact with viewership at different rates.

 ### Bangers